this-is-sofia/pc-coherency/README.md

-# Supplementary Code for paper "Internal Incoherency Scores for Constraint-based Causal Discovery Algorithms"
+# Supplementary Code for article "Internal Incoherency Scores for Constraint-based Causal Discovery Algorithms"

-This repository contains the supplementary code for the paper "Internal Incoherency Scores for Constraint-based Causal Discovery Algorithms".
+This repository contains the supplementary code for the article "Internal Incoherency Scores for Constraint-based Causal Discovery Algorithms" by Sofia Faltenbacher, Jonas Wahl, Rebecca Herman and Jakob Runge.

 ## Installation
 prerequisites: poetry, python3.11 (or later)